abajwa-hw/security-workshops/Setup-knox-23.md

   - Save > OK
   - ![Image](../master/screenshots/ranger-knox-policy.png?raw=true)

-- While waiting 30s for the policy to be activated, review the Analytics tab
+- While waiting 30s for the policy to be activated, Review the Report tab (under Access Manager)
 ![Image](../master/screenshots/ranger-knox-analytics.png?raw=true)

 - Re-run the WebHDFS request and notice this time it succeeds